Skip to main content

 Check automatic payments, contact your bank, or temporarily freeze your account to stop unauthorized access.

-• Check for automatic payments: Go to Bill Pay > Automatic Payments and disable any scheduled transfers linked to the unknown account.
+• Check automatic payments: Jump to Bill Pay > Automatic Payments and turn off any recurring transfers tied to the unknown account.

-• Contact your bank: Use the in-app chat or call the support number listed under Help > Contact Us.
-Ask them to audit linked accounts and remove any unauthorized third-party entries.
+• Contact your bank: Use in-app chat or call support under Help > Contact Us.
+Demand an audit of linked accounts and insist they yank any unauthorized third-party entries ASAP.

-• Freeze your account temporarily: In Security > Account Freeze, lock your account while the bank investigates.
-This prevents unauthorized withdrawals during the review.
+• Freeze your account temporarily: Lock it down in Security > Account Freeze while the bank investigates.
+This stops thieves in their tracks while they sort things out.

 Prevention Tips